oBird brings 3D museum specimens to the people for research, education & outreach

 Natural history collections provide vital biodiversity informing our planet, but access to the wealth of information contained in museum specimens is often tucked away behind closed doors.
 Our solution is oBird (for outside the bird), a method for generating real-color 3D models for research, teaching and outreach.
 While 3D models can never replace specimens, but they can provide better access to phenotypic features like plumage color for studies into bird evolution, ecology, and conservation.
 Plus they are just darn cool.

 oBird is the brainchild of Josh Medina ‘19, former undergraduate at Occidental College and Russian language major with a background in computer coding and virtual reality.
 Josh devised an efficient pipeline for processing bird specimens to 3D models using a technique called photogrammetry, which stitches hundreds of photos from around each specimen into a life-like model.
-The manuscript describing this pipeline is currently in review.

-Staff Lead Investigator: Josh Medina
+Staff Lead Investigator: Russell Campbell

-Staff Researchers: James Maley, John McCormack, Whitney Tsai
+Staff Researchers: John McCormack & Whitney Tsai

 Student Researchers: Tatiana Washington '25, Campbell Gilbert '24

 Past Students: Anqi Wu '24, Ian Vogenthaler '22, Rodrigo Guerra '22, Joshua Medina '20, Cynthia Zhang, Sid Sannapareddy '21, Eddie Valdez, Cy Gilman (Columbia University), Kevin Grundy ‘19

 Past Staff: Noah Medina